 It’s time to bid farewell to Nepal.
 Our representative will pick you up from your hotel and drop you at the airport.
 It is best to reach the airport at least 3 hours before your scheduled international flight.
 You will be flying back home with wonderful memories.

-Winter trek from December to February isn’t recommended as high passes might be risky and difficult to cross due to snow.
-It will be cold at high altitude so you need to be prepared with proper winter trekking gear.
-When trekking in monsoon trail might be slippery and you need to be prepared for the leeches.
+Winter trek from December to February isn’t recommended, as high passes might be risky and difficult to cross due to snow.
+It will be cold at high altitudes, so you need to be prepared with proper winter trekking gear.
+When trekking in, the monsoon trail might be slippery, and you need to be prepared for the leeches.
 Also, the views of mountains might be covered by haze or cloud.

-Manaslu Circuit and Nar Phu Valley Trek is graded as moderate to difficult trek.
+Manaslu Circuit and Nar Phu Valley Trek are graded as moderate to difficult trek.
 It is suitable for experienced trekkers who want to go on a Himalayan adventure.
-The highest point of the trek is 5,165m/16,929ft at Kangla Pass.
-In the 22 days long trek you will be trekking for a maximum of 8 hours and a minimum of 4 hours in a day.
+The highest point of the trek is 5,165m/16,929ft at Kang La Pass.
+In the 22 days long trek, you will be trekking for a maximum of 8 hours and a minimum of 4 hours in a day.
 You will be walking for around 6 to 7 hours on average.